 Uninsured and underinsured motorist bodily injury and property damage covers you and your passenger’s medical expenses and property damages if you are in an accident that was not your fault with someone who does not have automobile liability insurance, is a hit-and-run driver, or does not have sufficient liability insurance to cover your losses.
 The property damage portion of this coverage comes with deductibles.
 If you have health insurance, you might consider dropping the uninsured and underinsured bodily injury coverage.
 You can reduce your premium by increasing the deductible on your uninsured and underinsured property damage coverage.

-If you have a mortgage on your home, homeowner's insurance is required by the lender.
+If you have a mortgage on your home, homeowner’s insurance is required by the lender.
 When your home is paid for, it is not a good idea to drop your policy.
 Your home is most likely your most valuable asset and you want to be able to repair or replace it if it is damaged.
 You can purchase policies that only cover certain perils to save premium dollars.
 However, you gamble that your home will be destroyed by perils that you have not insured against.
-Make sure that you insure your home for at least 80 percent of its replacement cost, or you will be penalized even if the loss is less than your coverage.
+Make sure that you insure your home for its replacement cost.
 If you try to lower your premiums by choosing actual cash value coverage (what the item is worth) to cover personal property, you will not be able to replace the damaged property with the amount received from the insurance company.
-Renter's insurance policies are available for individuals that do not own their home.
-With renter's insurance, you purchase the amount of coverage you need to cover the cost of replacing what you own.
+Renter’s insurance policies are available for individuals who do not own their home.
+With renter’s insurance, you purchase the amount of coverage you need to cover the cost of replacing what you own.

-Life Insurance provides for those who are financially dependent on you in the event of your premature death.
+provides for those who are financially dependent on you in the event of your premature death.
 Life insurance comes in two basic forms (term and cash value) with many variations.
-Term life insurance has no savings component, and provides temporary protection for a specified period of time such as 5, 10, or 20 years.
+Term life insurance has no savings component and provides temporary protection for a specified period of time such as 5, 10, or 20 years.
 If the insured dies during the term, the policy pays the death benefit to the beneficiary.
-Cash-value life insurance is a combination of insurance and savings that continues as long as the premium is paid.
+Cash-value life insurance, such as whole life or universal life insurance, is a combination of insurance and savings that continues as long as the premium is paid.
 The policy owner can take loans from the cash value (the amount paid to the beneficiary if the insured dies is reduced by any amount not repaid) or make partial or total withdrawals (afterwards the policy ceases to exist) from the cash value.

-Depending on your age, if you own a cash-value policy, you may be able to save premium dollars by replacing your cash value policy with a term life policy.
-In addition to lower premiums, you can use the built up cash value to help you make ends meet while your income is lower.
+Depending on your age, if you own a cash-value policy, you may be able to save premium dollars by replacing your cash value policy with a term life policy, which has lower premiums.
+In addition to saving money, you can use the built-up cash value to help you make ends meet while your income is lower.
 Be sure to secure the term policy before dropping the cash-value policy.
 Some people buy life insurance on all of their children, usually to cover funeral expenses.
 Eliminating this coverage is another way of cutting premium costs.
 If the policies are cash-value policies, the cash value received from the policies can be saved and invested to cover these costs.

 Status and Revision History